marianleica/azrez/README.md

 <img width="620" alt="image" src="https://github.com/user-attachments/assets/4c63e7c8-6050-41c1-9e00-626b4eea2fb7" />

 The console then shows a branch of scenario options for you to choose.
-You may first use option 1 to perform an azure login operation to select your account and set subscription.
+You may first use option 1 to perform an azure login operation to select your account and set subscription, for example:

-e.g.
 <img width="690" alt="image" src="https://github.com/user-attachments/assets/d0d20bdc-10ad-4fde-b3cc-cafa91e749e7" />

 Once you have chosen your scenario, a script will be launched.